Information for those applying for MAJ R&D grants

 d.
 See the MAJ site (=this page) for the guidelines and application deadline.

 e.
-All applications shall be vetted anonymously by the vetting panel.
+All applications shall be vetted by the vetting panel.

 f.
-The resultant product must be released as GPL code and posted for distribution on the moodle.org plugins database or any appropriate Moodle Japan sites within one year of acceptance.It is expected that the grant-subsidized project results will be reported/presented in the subsequent Moodlemoot and one-page report of research results in A4 size will be submitted by the end of February 2020.
+The resultant product must be released as GPL code and posted for distribution on the moodle.org plugins database or any appropriate Moodle Japan sites within one year of acceptance.It is expected that the grant-subsidized project results will be reported/presented in the subsequent Moodlemoot and a one-page report of research results in A4 size will be submitted at the same time.
+In the one-page report please itemize how the money was spent and ideally attach receipt copies.